LarsBehrenberg/testing-copy/content/posts/impressionist-paintings.md

       Cézanne completed many studies before painting the five works, with the usual assumption being that the larger three player pictures came first.

       To learn more, check out our [Paul Cezanne biography](/paul-cezanne-biography) page.
+Did you know that Cezanne hid the fact that he had a son from his father for nine years?

       #### Where can I see it for myself?